HIV Treatment

 What should people know about taking HIV medicines?

 Taking HIV medicines keeps people with HIV healthy and prevents HIV transmission.
-Taking HIV medicines every day and exactly as prescribed (called medication adherence) also reduces the risk of drug resistance.
+Taking HIV medicines exactly as prescribed (called medication adherence) also reduces the risk of drug resistance.

-But sometimes, HIV medicines can cause side effects.
+However, sometimes HIV medicines can cause side effects.
 Most side effects from HIV medicines are manageable, but a few can be serious.
 Overall, the benefits of HIV medicines far outweigh the risk of side effects.
-In addition, newer HIV medicines cause fewer side effects than medicines used in the past.
-As HIV treatment continues to improve, people are less likely to have side effects from their HIV medicines.

-HIV medicines can interact with other HIV medicines in an HIV treatment regimen or with other medicines a person is taking.
+In some cases, HIV medicines can interact with other medicines in an HIV treatment regimen or with other medicines a person is taking.
 Health care providers carefully consider potential drug interactions before recommending an HIV treatment regimen.

 This fact sheet is based on information from the following sources: